Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems

 However, as will be indicated later, even the simple heuristic solution completion policy that we used in our algorithm produces objective function values that are extremely close to the optimal values.
-For this reason, few attention has been given in the literature to designing more advanced heuristic algorithms, because even a simple one already achieves very good results.
-With this knowledge, the second research question is not so interesting for the 0-1 knapsack problem, but we want to answer it anyways for the sake of completeness because we also addressed this question for the first case study.
-Nevertheless, we are also able to show that certain problem instances with specific characteristics exist (dataset B) for which the large execution times might make it impractical to use combo.
-Although this is not the main point of this article, these problem instances form another contribution of this article because they are harder than the strongly correlated spanner instances from dataset A, which are often considered to be amongst the hardest problem instances in literature \cite{Pisinger:2005}.}
+With this knowledge, the second research question is less interesting for the 0-1 knapsack problem (Combo has been the undisputed best algorithm for more than two decades), but we want to answer it anyways because we also addressed this question for the first case study.
+Nevertheless, we are also able to show that certain problem instances with specific characteristics exist (dataset B) for which the large execution times might make it impractical to use Combo.